oferei/json-gate/README.md

 ## Usage

 _jsonly_ receives an object and a schema.
-Its output is either the (possibly modified) object, or the first encountered error.
+It returns the first encountered error, if any.
+Input object may be edited _in-place_ if _default_ attributes are used.

 ### Errors